Canadian Pacific Railway

 Renewal of the GJR lease in 1987 was under much less favourable terms to the City in recognition of the declined business on the line.
 Exempt was an ancient, c.1860 arena, once Royal Skate Company, which the CPR had used as a freight shed and at the time being used as a performing arts centre.

 In 1989 under a strange organizational revamp, the CPR turned the GJR, and a short 3.1 mile stub of the old G&G, over to the TH&B which it also owned!
 It then came under the St.Lawrence & Hudson Railway!
-This was not to last for long as the CPR served notice to the GJR/City that it would not be renewing the lease expiring in December 31,1997.
+This was not to last for long as the CPR served notice to the GJR/City that it would not be renewing the lease expiring December 31, 1997.
 The Guelph Junction Railway would have to go it alone!
 The City undertook to take over its railway and contracted with Ontario Southland Railway a small contract switching operator to provide service.
+It was the beginning of a renascence!

-Guelph and Goderich Railway: In 1886 the GJR charter was revised to allow for an Extension to Goderich as a sought after source of traffic at the harbour.
+In 1886 the GJR charter was revised to allow for an Extension to Goderich as a sought after source of traffic at the harbour.
 The CPR delayed undertaking this work for years while Guelph hounded them to get on with it.
 By December 1903 the CPR finished three surveys; first via Linwood, Atwood, Brussels and Listowel; second via Conestogo, Linwood, Atwood, Brussels; and third via Seaforth and Clinton.
 Finally, in 1904 the Guelph Junction Railway announced it would be applying to Parliament seeking a charter to incorporate the Goderich & Guelph Railway, between Guelph and Goderich along with branches to Listowel, St.Mary's Stratford and Clinton.
 The CPR caved in and agreed to honour their intention to build the long-sought after 80 mile Extension, with work beginning in 1904.
 It began at Norwich Street (Mile 31.75 Goderich Sub.)
-The line was opened between Guelph and Elmira on June 1906; to Millbank by the end of August; Milverton November 15th.
+The G & G was opened between Guelph and Elmira on June 1906; to Millbank by the end of August; Milverton November 15th.
 And finally, Goderich to Blyth on August 26,1907, this section delayed by a dispute with the GTR over use of the harbour area.
-At the same time the GJR was re-laid with 80lb. rail to match the G&G. The first passenger train left Goderich August 28, 1907.
-The line to Guelph Junction totalled 105.4 miles with a further 16.4 to Hamilton Junction.
+At the same time the GJR was re-laid with 80 lb. rail to match the G&G. The first passenger train left Goderich August 26,1907.
+The line to Guelph Junction was 105.4 miles with a further 16.4 to Hamilton Junction totalling 111.8.
 This latter portion of the line was built under the charter of the South Ontario Pacific which was leased to the CPR effective January 1, 1912 and opened July 1, 1912.

 Hamilton Junction Mile .0 to Mile 16.4 Goderich Subdivision